 They can cost you a fair amount but are well worth the investment.

 The extent of your acoustical treatment depends on the purpose and environment of your space as is.
 Although you can get a lot done with no acoustic treatment at all, you’ll notice an improvement in quality once added.

 Acoustic treatment is different than sound isolation.
 Isolation is usually more structural and involves stopping sound from entering or exiting the room completely.
 If your home studio has a lot of noise coming in when recording, you may need to add isolation to your checklist as well.

 However, if the noise floor is relatively low in your space then acoustic treatment can suffice.
 This involves the placement of smaller sound panels around both your recording floor and mixing room, improving the quality of the space’s sound.

-For a more in depth look at treating a rooms acoustics, check out this detailed article.
+For a more in depth look at treating a rooms acoustics, check out this post from Musician On A Mission.

 To purchase acoustic panels head and other forms of sound treatment, Sweetwater has plenty of options.

 If you are more of the handy type and want to save some money, you can build your own treatment panels for a fraction of the cost.
 Check out the video below for an intro into this process.

 Once again to sum it all up a home recording studio will consist of the following items: